farzadrastegar/notebooks/building-microservices/java/part-2/README.md

 The commands in the notebooks were tested with three nodes on labs.play-with-docker.com using Ubuntu 16.04.

 **Note**: If you are using the [Play with Docker](labs.play-with-docker.com) environment, you need to copy/paste the code of Jupyter cells into your nodes after creating an Ubuntu containier in each node using the commands below.
+There are three Jupyter notebooks in Part 2, so three nodes are required here.

 ```shell
 docker run -it -d --name ubuntu16 --net=host ubuntu:16.04